Musée Toulouse-Lautrec

 The Musée Toulouse-Lautrec is an art museum in Albi, southern France, dedicated mainly to the work of the painter Henri de Toulouse-Lautrec who was born in Albi.
-The 13th century building was originally the Bishop's Palace of Albi Cathedral, next to it.
-It is part of the UNESCO World Heritage Site that includes the cathedral.
+The 13th-century building was originally the palace of the bishop of Albi Cathedral, which is next to the museum.
+Both are part of a UNESCO World Heritage Site.

 The Bishop's Palace

 The Bishop's Palace, or Palais épiscopal de la Berbi, was originally the residence of the bishop of Albi Cathedral, located next to the museum.
 It is included in the same UNESCO historical site as the cathedral.
 The Bishop's palace was begun before the Cathedral itself, by Bishop Durand de Beaucaire (bishop from 1228–1254).
 It was built with the features of a fortress during the period when the Catholic Church was at war with the a heretical sect called the Cathars, which originated in Albi.